bghira/SimpleTuner/OPTIONS.md

   --flux_guidance_max FLUX_GUIDANCE_MAX
   --flux_attention_masked_training
                         Use attention masking while training flux.
+  --t5_padding {zero,unmodified}
+                        The padding behaviour for Flux.
+The default is 'zero', which will pad the input with zeros.
+The alternative is 'unmodified', which will not pad the input.
   --smoldit             Use the experimental SmolDiT model architecture.
   --smoldit_config {smoldit-small,smoldit-swiglu,smoldit-base,smoldit-large,smoldit-huge}
                         The SmolDiT configuration to use.
 This is a list of